 Under the surrounding looming buildings, and with its mature plane trees blocking light, the garden became a shady and dismal space.
 During the second world war an air raid shelter was dug under the garden, the enclosing iron railings removed to provide metal for the war effort and the space was used as a dumping ground for bombed debris.
 In the 1950s it was taken over by Westminster City Council and completely refurbished to more or less the current design.
 The plane trees were felled, light was allowed back in and the hornbeams planted.
 The gardens were renovated again in 1984 with new shrubs and flower displays.

 Light is fading fast, the late afternoon chill descending.
 I try to work more quickly.
 Colours seem to change dramatically every moment I look up from my sketchbook.
 A pink glow spreads through the sky and the streetlights have turned on.
 People scurry.
 The sound of many wings clapping, pigeons hurrying to roost.

 As I pack up, a booming, out of tune singing starts up and echoes around the square: a busker sitting on his coat on the steps is belting out ‘Why, why, why, Delilah?‘ using a large traffic cone as very effective megaphone!

-(In his ‘Sticks in the Smoke’ project, Nick Andrew is visiting, researching and drawing a different public park or garden in Central London each week of 2016, leading to a collection of paintings exploring the theme of city green spaces from the perspective of a rural landscape painter.
-These will be shown in an exhibition in London in 2017. www.nickandrew.co.uk )
+(In his ‘Sticks in the Smoke’ project, Nick Andrew is visiting, researching and drawing a different public park or garden in Central London each week of 2016 and early 2017, leading to a collection of paintings exploring the theme of city green spaces from the perspective of a rural landscape painter.
+These will be shown in an exhibition in the Curwen Gallery London in April 2017.) www.nickandrew.co.uk

 Google earth view here